-(This is the gist of a sermon I gave this morning in our church parking lot, which is now uploaded on our church youtube channel, which you can find by going to: www.thewelllososos.com and clicking on "sermons" and then scroll down and click on "more on youtube").
+(This is the gist of yesterday's sermon in our church parking lot, which is now uploaded on our church youtube channel, which you can find by going to: www.thewelllososos.com and clicking on "sermons" and then scroll down and click on "more on youtube").

 INTRODUCTION - - One of the things I love about the four gospel accounts of the life and ministry and teachings of our risen Lord is that often when a crucial command or principle or doctrine is presented, it will be illustrated or clarified by a story.
 Principles and commands are great, and we should be ever more familiar with all of them in scripture.
 But stories sometimes help us get out of the cerebral, and more into the practical.
 Stories help us see where the rubber meets the road – so to speak.